kslg/elite-rides/README.md

 # Accessibility

-I’ve added ARIA attributes to buttons and game sections.
-This is to help disabled users understand what the different are and their purpose.
+I used `aria-label` attributes in the html templates to help disabled users on the front-end understand what the different elements are and their purpose.

 I’ve used Symantic HTML markup which helps browsers to understand the context of the content, and also helps with the accessibility for users with impairments.

-I’ve used `aria-label` attributes on buttons and sections of the game to explain what they are.

 [Back to contents](#contents)